oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/cli_internal.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/cli/cli_internal.ts)

-This file contains a set of commands that can be used to manage and interact with a smart contract project built on the Alephium blockchain.
-The file imports several modules from the `@oxygenium/web3` package, which provides a set of tools for interacting with the Alephium blockchain.
+This file contains a set of commands that can be used to manage and interact with a smart contract project built on the Oxygenium blockchain.
+The file imports several modules from the `@oxygenium/web3` package, which provides a set of tools for interacting with the Oxygenium blockchain.

 The `getConfig` function is used to load the configuration file for the project.
 The function takes an optional `options` parameter, which can be used to specify the path to the configuration file.
 If no path is specified, the function will look for a file named `oxygenium.config.{ts|js}` in the project directory.
 The function returns an object containing the configuration values for the project.